€57,48 €47,50 hors TVA

 Additional Information

-The gene/genes controlling the pattern of White Spotting is still unknown.
 Additionally, not all white spots or patterns result from the KIT-gene as other genes can also have mutations that result in loss of pigmentation.
-Dominant White is distinct from albinism (C-locus) which results from a mutation in the TYR gene that has no known impact on hearing.
+Not all of these genes controlling the White Spotting pattern are known.

 Références